Topics on this page

 - Event Origin: The Workload Security component from which the event originated.

 The following columns are also available.
-They display information for events that are triggered from containers on computers that are protected by Deep Security Agent 12 FR or newer:
+They display information for events that are triggered from containers on computers that are protected by agent version 12 FR or newer:

 - Interface Type: Container interface type.